Fiberglass Pool Contractor — All of Marion County, FL

 How does the pool permitting process work in Marion County?

-In Marion County, the licensed pool contractor submits a building permit application to the Marion County Building Department (or the appropriate city department for projects within Ocala city limits).
+In Marion County, the fiberglass pool specialist submits a building permit application to the Marion County Building Department (or the appropriate city department for projects within Ocala city limits).
 The package includes site plans, structural drawings, equipment specs, and the contractor's license information.
 Most residential pool permits in Marion County are reviewed within 2–4 weeks.
 The permit authorizes three field inspections: a rough-in inspection after plumbing and electrical rough-in, a pre-pour inspection (for concrete shells), and a final inspection before the pool is filled.
 Cool Pool handles all of these on your behalf.

 Does Cool Pool serve all of Marion County, including rural areas?